-The most interesting man in the world doesn’t do a beer commercial.
-Rather, he is an unassuming guy who sat next to my husband and me at our favorite Paris bistro, Chez Janou.
+The most interesting man in the world doesn’t star in beer commercials.
+Rather, he is an unassuming man who sat next to my husband and me at our favorite Paris bistro, Chez Janou.
 Although dapper, I was certain he wasn’t a sugar daddy to the young woman at his table.
 He was far too genuine to be a Svengali.
-We learned over the course of our conversation, he was exactly as he appeared – an elderly gentleman having a nice, pre-Christmas dinner with his visiting granddaughter whom he clearly adored.
+We learned over the course of our conversation, he was exactly as he appeared–an elderly gentleman having a pre-Christmas dinner with his visiting granddaughter who he clearly adored.

 It’s hard to ignore the person at the next table in Chez Janou.
 Our elbows nearly touched.
+Throughout the course of our dinner, we talked periodically.
 This man was a charming conversationalist with a willing and easy banter.
 He made me feel like a special person as he questioned us about our new home in Bratislava, why we lived there, and what I did for work.
 At one point he laughed out loud as he exclaimed to his granddaughter “See, I told you there’s always someone interesting to meet in Paris”.
 He made me feel fascinating.

-Over dinner, we learned he was married and widowed three times, has an 86 year old “girlfriend”, covered Paris during the Second World War, and worked as the picture editor at Life Magazine and the NY Times.
+Over dinner, we learned he was married and widowed three times, had an 86 year old “girlfriend”, covered Paris during the Second World War, and worked as the picture editor at Life Magazine and the NY Times.
 He baited us into guessing his age before willingly sharing he was 95.
-I would have believed 75.
+I would have believed he was 75.
 He moved to Paris when he was 67 and has lived there happily for 28 years.
-He wears his politics proudly; running Obama’s 2008 election headquarters in Paris and committed to run it again next year.
+He wears his politics proudly, running Obama’s 2008 election headquarters in Paris and committed to run it again next year.

 I have reflected on this man since our meeting.
 The most interesting man in the world imparted many life lessons during our brief dinner.